ulisesantana/ubuntuReady/README.md

     - Atom Typescript plugin
     - Turbo Javascript
     - PlatformIO IDE Terminal
+    - Atom Pair
   - nvm (Node Version Manager)
-  - *Create an APPS directory for storage projects.*
+  - *Create an apps directory for projects storage.*
 - Autoremove trash files

 ## Install

-For no having problems with the **apps** directory run without sudo.
-A code example for clean and fast install:
+For no having problems with the **apps** directory run it without sudo.
+A code example for fast and clean install:

 ```bash
 cd